 Prototypes

-Our tools have evolved.
-We can have an application available to the world within an hour, and can test ideas with working software within days.
-"Software" was once the brittle and ornery partner; now it's finally becoming a little "soft".
+Tools (and processes) have evolved such that we can have working applications available to the world within an hour, and can test ideas with working software within hours and days.
+"Software" spent years playing the part of the brittle and ornery partner; it's finally becoming a little more "soft".

 To pull this off takes a combination of the right tools and the right software development practices.
 State-of-the-art tools like cloud deployments, Rails, Javascript, and some home-grown ones like Csster, remove the roadblocks to delivering software quickly.
 Couple this with agile development practices that help divine the best features to implement next, and you can move quickly.